jassics/awesome-aws-security/README.md

 3. Security Best Practices on AWS by PackT
 4. Cloud Security Automation
 5. AWS Automation Cookbook
+6. [AWS Lambda Security Best Practices](http://www.aliencoders.org/wp-content/uploads/2020/01/AWS-Lambda-Security-eBook-1.pdf) - It's published by Puresec and it has a good overview on AWS Lambda Security Best Practices which we should follow

 ## AWS Whitepapers
 AWS has awesome lists of whitepapers related to AWS Security.
 We are adding few important one here.
 You can anytime check more for updated or new security whitepapers [here](https://aws.amazon.com/security/security-learning/?whitepapers-main.sort-by=item.additionalFields.sortDate&whitepapers-main.sort-order=desc)